 The ratio of this angular momentum to ½

 There are physicists of the Copenhagen Interpretation persuasion who assert that electrons do not really revolve around nuclei.
-This is based upon the Uncertainty Principle and the Larmor proposition that charged particles radiate away energy.
+This is based upon the Uncertainty Principle and the Larmor proposition that accelerated charged particles radiate away energy.
 A charged particle traveling in a curved orbit will experience acceleration.
 However the Larmor proposition is for point particles.
-Spatially distributed charged particle do not radiate energy.
+A charged point particle would have infinite energy in the singularity of its field.
+Spatially distributed charged particles do not radiate energy.